Arkaprava-Gupta/PC-junk-file-cleaning-software/README.md

 9)%USERPROFILE%\Recent
 10)%USERPROFILE%\Cookies

-11) Any location on the system where temp files get filled repeatedly (with a little bit of coding inside the batch file and using that batch file or converting it into exe with the help of advanced .bat to .exe converter).
+11)Any location on the system where temp files get filled repeatedly (with a little bit of coding inside the batch file and using that batch file or converting it into exe with the help of advanced .bat to .exe converter).